isomerpages/moe-chijkcp/_co-curricular/Physical Sports/Artistic Gymnastics.md

 **Level**: P3 to P6<br>
-**DAY:** Tuesday (2.00 pm - 3.30 pm)<br>
+**DAY:**&nbsp;Tuesday (2.00 pm - 3.30 pm)<br>
-**TEACHERS I/C:** \*Mdm Ang Bee Bee & Ms Jenny Koh<br>
+**TEACHERS I/C:**&nbsp;\*Mdm Ang Bee Bee &amp; Ms Jenny Koh<br>
-**VENUE:** School
+**VENUE:**&nbsp;School

 ### SYNOPSIS:

-The CCA aims to develop in each gymnast significant values and skills for life as they explore basic movements through a variety of tasks.
-These movements develop self-discipline, physical and emotional strength, joint mobility, balance, co-ordination and good posture.
-In conjunction with school study habits, practice for gymnastics can indeed lead a young person into an individual with graceful confidence.
-Half-yearly assessment by coaches will be carried out to monitor the progress of pupils and to determine their level of skills.
-By the end of the course, pupils will be proficient in gymnastic skills and instilled with confidence and sportsmanship.
+Starting gymnastics is a great way to improve physically, mentally and socially.
+Gymnastics training can build students' physical strength, stamina, flexibility, agility, coordination and balance.
+It provides them the platform to discover and learn various body movements with control as well as develop confidence in what thier body can perform safely.

+The modular Gymnastics CCA introduces students to some of the foundational gymnastic skills.
+These skills enable them to apply the fundamentals leart in other sport too.

+Besides requiring basic gymnastics skills, our girls also develop teamwork and friendships with their peers

 ### Pre-requisite: